-DIY Garbage Bag Ghosts are a simple last minute Halloween DIY project, made from (you guessed it) garbage bags.
+These DIY Garbage Bag Ghosts are a simple last minute Halloween DIY project, made from simple items you have in your home right now.

 For more ways to make this the best holiday, check out all of our Halloween posts.